TheShepord/intro-to-WSL/index.md

   * Life pro tip: if you go down this route, disable Window 10's Fast Startup feature as it will get very screwy with a dual-boot.
 I've also included a helpful guide in Appendix B.
 * **Using a virtual machine (VM) to run Linux**
   * Involves downloading a VM, downloading a .iso image file of whatever operating system you'd like, and running on your local machine.
-  * Devours RAM and is generally pretty slow, would not recommend.
+  * Devours RAM and is generally slower than other options presented here, would not recommend.
 * **Using terminal emulators**
   * These provide commands and functionality similar to a Linux terminal, but are still running on Windows architecture.
   * These days, the most commonly-used Linux terminal is called bash. bash stands for Bourne Again Shell (no, Bourne is not a typo), and is likely what you'll be using as well.
   * Terminal emulators generally don't include a package manager, i.e. you can't download new bash programs, so pretty limited for general usage.
 BUT you can install a package manager externally, kind of hacky but can work.
   * Examples of terminal emulators include PuTTY, Git Bash, msys2 and mingw.
-* **Using Windows Subsystem for Linux (either WSL 1 or WSL 2)**
+* **Using Windows Subsystem for Linux (either WSL or WSL 2)**
-  * WSL provides a compatibility layer for running GNU/Linux programs natively on Windows 10.
-It has integration features certain Windows 10 development apps (notably Visual Studio Code) as well.
+  * WSL and WSL 2 provide a compatibility layer for running GNU/Linux programs natively on Windows 10.
+They have integration features with certain Windows 10 development apps (notably Visual Studio Code) as well.
-  * You've got two options, WSL 1 and WSL 2.
-WSL 2 was recently released and features a real Linux kernel, as opposed to an simulated kernel in WSL.
-This means WSL 2 offers significant performance advantages, but still lacks some of WSL 1's features.
+  * You've got two options, WSL and WSL 2.
+WSL 2 was recently released and features a real Linux kernel, as opposed to a simulated kernel in WSL.
+This means WSL 2 offers significant performance advantages, but still lacks some of WSL's features.
-  * WSL 1 is what I currently use, and thus what I'll be talking about in this guide.
+  * WSL is what I currently use, and thus what I'll be talking about in this guide.
 I'm not necessarily recommending it, frankly I regret not doing a dual-boot sooner and ditching Windows, but a dual-boot isn't for everyone and takes a lot of time you might not have right now.
-  * Getting WSL initially setup is easy, but making it run smoothly requires some effort, and some features (like audio playback or displaying GUIs) require workarounds you can research if interested.
-WSL will also not work properly with low-level system tools.
+  * Getting WSL initially setup is easy, but making it run smoothly requires some effort, and some features (like audio playback or displaying GUIs) require workarounds.
+I've provided some references in Appendix B. WSL will also not work properly with low-level system tools.

-  With that out of the way, let's get started with setting up WSL 1 on your Windows 10 machine.

 ## Setting up WSL